harshitagarwal93/chat-copilot/scripts/deploy/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/sk-deploy-existing-azureopenai-portal)

-> This will automatically deploy the most recent release of CopilotChat backend binaries ([link](https://github.com/microsoft/copilot-chat/releases)).
+> This will automatically deploy the most recent release of ChatCopilot backend binaries ([link](https://github.com/microsoft/copilot-chat/releases)).

 > To find the deployment name when using `Deploy to Azure`, look for a deployment in your resource group that starts with `Microsoft.Template`.

 # Deploy Backend (WebAPI)

 > **_NOTE:_** This step can be skipped if the previous Azure Resources creation step succeeded without errors.
-The `deployWebApiPackage = true` setting in main.bicep ensures that the latest copilot chat api is deployed.
+The `deployWebApiPackage = true` setting in main.bicep ensures that the latest chat copilot api is deployed.

 To deploy the backend, build the deployment package first and deploy it to the Azure resources created above.